Zhiang-Li/Delivery-App-Reimplemented/README.md

 ## How to Run the Program

 * `Clone the entire git repo.`
-* `cd Faster-Delivery-App` in the terminal
 * `npm install`
 * `npm run dev`
-*  access link http://localhost:5173/ to start the web app in the browser.
+*  access the corresponding portal, e.g. link http://localhost:5173/ to start the web app in the browser.
-*  double check if your port is 5173 or something else, incorrect port may lead to errors
+*  double check if your port is 5173 or something else, incorrect port can lead to errors

 ## Design Document